patrickbucher/docs/tls/tls-mastery.md

 certificates with heavy automation mitigates revocation issues.
 Unfortunately, Chrome ignores the OCSP Must Staple server setting, which would be a way to emulate short-lived certificates.

+# Chapter 5: TLS Negotiation

+Clients and servers may have different software and configurations for TLS deployed, which support different protocol versions, algorithms, and options.
+Therefore, the parameters to be uses for a connection are not known in advance, but need to be negotiated between client and server.

+A TLS connection, which can be initiated using the `s_client` subcommand, consists of three parts: certificate validation, protocol settings, and session resumption.

+## Certificate Validation

+The TLS client attempts to find a way from the served certificate up to a trusted root certificate.
+The process is finished as soon as one such valid path is discovered.
+The `openssl` client then then outputs this path to standard
+error:

+    $ openssl s_client -connect paedubucher.ch:443 </dev/null >/dev/null
+    depth=2 C = US, O = Internet Security Research Group, CN = ISRG Root X1
+    verify return:1
+    depth=1 C = US, O = Let's Encrypt, CN = R3
+    verify return:1
+    depth=0 CN = paedubucher.ch
+    verify return:1
+    DONE

+The certificates are listed from top (root certificate) to bottom (domain certificate), with a `depth` field indicating the distance from the domain certificate.
+The field `verify return:1` signifies successful validation of the certificate.

+The certificate chain is displayed in reverse order (from domain to root) in the standard output, followed by the server certificate, details about the algorithms and keys being used (here: `SHA256`, `RSA-PSS`, and `X25519` with 253 bits), and, finally, the result of the SSL handshake (`Verification: OK`):

+    $ openssl s_client -connect paedubucher.ch:443 </dev/null 2>/dev/null
+    ...
+    Certificate chain
+     0 s:CN = paedubucher.ch
+       i:C = US, O = Let's Encrypt, CN = R3
+     1 s:C = US, O = Let's Encrypt, CN = R3
+       i:C = US, O = Internet Security Research Group, CN = ISRG Root X1
+     2 s:C = US, O = Internet Security Research Group, CN = ISRG Root X1
+       i:O = Digital Signature Trust Co., CN = DST Root CA X3
+    ...
+    -----BEGIN CERTIFICATE-----
+    MIIFNjCCBB6gAwIBAgISBJa0Pa3QlqD/TEZHmLlZtqQnMA0GCSqGSIb3DQEBCwUA
+    ...
+    wnvurz8wdWtXilw61qAJJwivHeU+/FfF1Lt+wRN6mDZ/bQoU3dFubw1n
+    -----END CERTIFICATE-----
+    subject=CN = paedubucher.ch

+    issuer=C = US, O = Let's Encrypt, CN = R3
+    ---
+    No client certificate CA names sent
+    Peer signing digest: SHA256
+    Peer signature type: RSA-PSS
+    Server Temp Key: X25519, 253 bits
+    ---
+    SSL handshake has read 4691 bytes and written 409 bytes
+    Verification: OK
+    ---

+## Protocol Settings

+Parameters such as key length, TLS version and cipher, and the like are negotiated between the parties involved.
+Compression, being deactivated by default, can be activated using the `-comp` flag.

+Application Layer Protocol Negotiation (ALPN) is a way to integrate TLS setup into the protocol setup, which is mostly used in HTTP/2, and can be activated using the `-alpn` flag.

+Application data can be bundled with a TLS connection using the `-early_data` flag.
+All those informations are displayed in the subsequent sections of the
+output:

+    $ openssl s_client -connect paedubucher.ch:443 </dev/null 2>/dev/null
+    ...
+    New, TLSv1.2, Cipher is ECDHE-RSA-AES256-GCM-SHA384
+    Server public key is 2048 bit
+    Secure Renegotiation IS supported
+    Compression: NONE
+    Expansion: NONE
+    No ALPN negotiated

+## Session Resumption

+The TLS session and resumption details vary strongly between TLS versions being
+used:

+### TLS 1.2

+The session information starts with the protocol version (`TLSv1.2`) and the cipher being used.
+Every session has its ID (`Session-ID`) and Context ID (`Session-ID-ctx`), which could refer to some server-internal context such as an application (database server, web server) and is often used for load balancing.

+The `Master Key` is the result of the key agreement between client and server.
+Additional fields (prefixes: `PSK` and `SRP`) are only set if pre-shared keys and the Secure Remote Password (SRP) protocol are being used.

+The actual _session ticket_ follows, which is then used for a subsequent request within the same TLS session (_resumption_).

+The ticket is accompanied by TTL information indicating the timespan in which the ticket is valid. `Verify return code: 0 (ok)` signifies success, all other codes point to a verification error.

+    $ openssl s_client -tls1_2 -connect paedubucher.ch:443 </dev/null 2>/dev/null
+    ...
+    SSL-Session:
+        Protocol  : TLSv1.2
+        Cipher    : ECDHE-RSA-AES256-GCM-SHA384
+        Session-ID: 3E09DF7A7C7C90B577C12254ED7ACA74CCCB5BDBE5B5B2AF44B...
+        Session-ID-ctx:
+        Master-Key: BB1EA0160136226FEB81B5849161EA9C87BAE06EAFAF649722A...
+        PSK identity: None
+        PSK identity hint: None
+        SRP username: None
+        TLS session ticket lifetime hint: 300 (seconds) TLS session ticket:
+        0000 - 5d 43 c4 64 d9 18 b1 bd-c7 42 cc e9 49 44 2a fd   ]C.d...
+        ...
+        00b0 - 77 9f 38 b6 a2 cf bd 03-e6 7f 31 e1 f7 5f 58 b0   w.8...

+        Start Time: 1624727116
+        Timeout   : 7200 (sec)
+        Verify return code: 0 (ok)
+        Extended master secret: yes

+### TLS 1.3

+TLS 1.3 supports many fields of TLS 1.2 just for the sake of backward compatibility, which is important for network devices and tools that perform deep packet inspection on network traffic.

+In TLS 1.3, sessions are only established _after_ the main handshake has been completed.
+Therefore, no `SSL-Session` section can be found when dealing with TLS 1.3.

+## TLS Failures

+A TLS connection usually fails for two reasons:

+1. The client won't accept a certificate.
+2. Client and server cannot agree on TLS options, algorithms, and protocols.

+If the client uses a current software version and certificate bundle together with a default configuration, then usually the server is to blame for a failed TLS connection.

+One common error is a server only serving its own domain certificate instead of providing the whole certificate chain.
+This usually results in an error message like "unable to get local issuer certificate".
+Searching for an OpenSSL error message usually yields quick and accurate results.

+The website [badssl.com](https://badssl.com) provides many subdomains with different TLS and SSL (mis)configurations.
+Try them out with the `s_client` subcommand, and make sure to pass the `-verify_return_error`, so that you'll learn which TLS issues cause which OpenSSL error messages.

+    $ openssl s_client -connect untrusted-root.badssl.com:443 \
+      -verify_return_error </dev/null 2>/dev/null | grep 'Verification error'
+    Verification error: self signed certificate in certificate chain

+    $ openssl s_client -connect superfish.badssl.com:443 \
+      -verify_return_error </dev/null 2>/dev/null | grep 'Verification error'
+    Verification error: unable to get local issuer certificate